 - Trade guilds, associations of producers, trained craftsmen and artisans.
 They restricted the entry of new people into the trade.

 - A close relationship between town and countryside developed between farmers and merchants.

-- Cotton and metal industry (iron and steel) grew rapidly from 2.5 million pounds import of raw cotton in 1760 to 22 million pounds in 1787.
+- The cotton and metal industry (iron and steel) grew rapidly from 2.5 million pounds import of raw cotton in 1760 to 22 million pounds in 1787.
 By 1873 iron and steel exports rose to 77 million pounds.

-- Small and ordinary inventions contributed in many merchandised sectors like food processing, building, pottery, glasswork, tanning.
+- Small and ordinary inventions contributed to many merchandised sectors like food processing, building, pottery, glasswork, tanning.